Drone Operator Services

 What are the drone regulations for filming in Peru?

-Drone filming in Peru is regulated by DGAC/MTC (Directorate General of Civil Aeronautics).
-Required for drones over 2kg or commercial use via DGAC online portal.
-The maximum flight altitude is 120m (400ft), and no-fly zones include Machu Picchu, Sacred Valley archaeological sites, national parks (Manu, Huascarán), Lima/Cusco urban areas without permit.
-Commercial filming permits require ~30 days processing.
+In Peru, DGAC/MTC (Directorate General of Civil Aeronautics) regulates drone filming.
+Any drone over 2kg or commercial use must register on the DGAC online portal.
+The maximum flight altitude is 120m (400ft).
+No-fly zones cover Machu Picchu, Sacred Valley archaeological sites, national parks like Manu and Huascarán, and Lima or Cusco urban areas without a permit.
+Commercial filming permits take about 30 days to process.

 What does a drone operator do on a film set?